Exogenous Ketones Drinks Pros and Cons

 What Are Exogenous Ketones?

 While exogenous ketones (EK) are a newer supplement, having entered the market for consumers in just the past few years, scientists have been synthesizing ketone bodies in a lab since the 1960’s.
-They were useful for scientists studying their use for specific disease conditions, most notably childhood seizure disorders, though they were prohibitively expensive for consumers (1, 2).

 Thanks to improvements in technology, EK have become available to the public.
 Not only that, but today’s supplements are far more palatable than previous incarnations, which only the bravest of souls would swallow.
 These products have largely been driven by consumer demand.